nargesyaghoubi/pose_detection/README.md

  ## Features
-✔️ Processes video frames to detect body landmarks
-✔️ Draws pose connections with customizable colors
+✔️ Detects body landmarks from video using MediaPipe Pose ✔️ Applies Kalman and Butterworth filters for smoother and more stable tracking ✔️ Handles high-speed videos with reliable pose detection ✔️ Draws pose skeleton with customizable colors
-✔️ Displays the processed video with detected poses
+✔️ Outputs a refined video with accurate pose visualization

 ## Usage
 1. Clone the repository: